Senior dog diet: Bone and joint health

 Joint deterioration occurs as dogs age.
 As their joints become less lubricated there is increased friction between the bone and the cartilage.
 With this increased friction, the cartilage deteriorates and wears away.
 The reduction of this cushion in the joints causes bone-on-bone contact to occur, causing the animal great discomfort.
 This can cause various related issues such as altered gaits and changes in activity levels resulting in a greater possibility of obesity and other conditions related to mobility and activity levels.

 Joint and bone health deteriorate as dogs age.

 There has been research done in human medicine that indicates the positive effect that a combination of chondroitin sulphate and glucosamine can have on moderate-to-severe knee pain.
 This effect is likely very similar to the effect these two ingredients have on the joints of aging dogs.
-It is important to note the effects of these supplements is not instant and the aforementioned studies showed approximately a 3-month period between the beginning of supplementation and the reduction of symptoms.
+The effects of these supplements is not instant, and the aforementioned studies showed approximately a 3-month period between the beginning of supplementation and the reduction of symptoms.